Western world: Ancient Roman world (6th century BC – AD 395–476)

 The Roman Empire is where the idea of "the West" began to emerge.
 (Note: By Rome's central location at the heart of the Empire, "West" and "East" were terms used to denote provinces west and east of the capital itself.
 Therefore, Iberia (Portugal and Spain), Gaul (France), the Mediterranean coast of North Africa (Tunisia, Algeria, and Morocco) and Britannia were all part of the "West".
 Greece, Cyprus, Anatolia, Lebanon, Syria, Israel, Palestine, Egypt, and Libya were part of the "East".
-Italy itself was considered central, until the reforms of Diocletian dividing the Empire into true two halves: Eastern and Western.)
+The administrative division between eastern and western imperial spheres sharpened under Diocletian and became a lasting political division after the death of Theodosius I in 395.)

 The Eastern Roman Empire, governed from Constantinople, is usually referred to as the Byzantine Empire after AD 476, the traditional date for the fall of the Roman Empire and beginning of the Early Middle Ages.
 The survival of the Eastern Roman Empire protected Roman legal and cultural traditions, combining them with Greek and Christian elements, for another thousand years.
 The name Byzantine Empire was first used centuries later, after the Byzantine Empire ended.
 The dissolution of the Western half, nominally ended in AD 476, but in truth a long process that ended by the rise of Catholic Gaul (modern-day France) ruling from around the year AD 800, left only the Eastern Roman Empire alive.
 The Eastern half continued to think of itself as the Roman Empire.
 The inhabitants called themselves Romans because the term "Roman" was meant to signify all Christians.
 The Pope crowned Charlemagne as Emperor of the Romans of the newly established Holy Roman Empire, and the West began thinking in terms of Western Latins living in the old Western Empire, and Eastern Greeks (those inside the Roman remnant of the old Eastern Empire).